ownlabs/evmos-erc-1155/README.md

-# Evmos - ERC721 PFP
+# Evmos - Ticket Sale (1155)

-This is a basic example of a PFP contract with an UI to interact with.
+This is a basic example of ticket sale contract with an UI to interact with.

 Folders are divided in:
 - `contract`: which contains all contract files
 - `ui`: which contains user interface

-Contract is live here: https://pfp.ownlabs.dev and the contract can be accessed at `0xc2B38b330Aa27d7ff8dc7681946F7E9B972b1536`.
+Contract is live here: https://tickets.ownlabs.dev and the contract can be accessed at `0xC600f05Cb4e8d6931b72Eb24480a9B3874474d84`.

 ## Build the project